Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Proposed approach

-\begin{remark} In practice, the IO approximation and discretization have to be carried out so as to implement an FO controller \cite{TAYGHPAC2021, CPX2009}.
+\begin{remark} In practice, the IO approximation and discretization have to be carried out in order to implement an FO controller \cite{TAYGHPAC2021, CPX2009}.
 The IO approximation and discretization may affect the closed-loop performance and stability \cite{DATK2020}.
 Unlike conventional approaches, the proposed design scheme explicitly handles the IO-approximated and discretized controller.
-That is, the proposed approach evaluates the resultant closed-loop performance and stability for the IO-approximated and discretized, i.e., \emph{ready-to-implement}, controller, showing the reliability of the proposed approach. $\blacksquare$ \end{remark}
+Specifically, the proposed approach evaluates the resultant closed-loop performance and stability for the IO-approximated and discretized, i.e., \emph{ready-to-implement}, controller, showing the reliability of the proposed approach. \end{remark}